-Do you have pain on the back/either side of the knee?
+Do you have pain on the back side of the knee?
 This pain could be coming from distal (low) hamstring tendinopathy, which is a chronic tendon injury and cause of chronic knee pain.

 What are the causes of hamstring tendinopathy?

-Causes of pain in these areas include meniscal tears, osteoarthritis, tendinopathy or bursitis of the pes anserine, popliteal (baker’s) cysts, strain of the medial/lateral head of the gastroc, popliteus muscle strain, medial/lateral collateral ligament sprain, and hamstring tendinopathy, among others.
+Distal hamstring tendinopathy can also quite often arise as a result from other previous or current conditions.
+These include; meniscal tears, osteoarthritis, tendinopathy or bursitis of the pes anserine, popliteal (baker’s) cysts, strain of the medial/lateral head of the gastroc, popliteus muscle strain, medial/lateral collateral ligament sprain, pelvic instability and more.

 How can you treat distal (low) hamstring tendinopathy?

 Generally speaking, where we find other practitioners may have failed, is their ability to specifically isolate the distal portion of the hamstrings, as well as appropriately and progressively load up the tendon, according to the individuals symptoms and recovery rate.

 These are two of the biggest keys in successful distal hamstring tendinopathy rehabilitation.